salmasultana2/salmasultana2.github.io/Mastering Bitcoin/mastering-bitcoin-using-bcoin.md

 layout: default
 ---

-# Rewriting Mastering Bitcoin Examples using Bcoin
+# Mastering Bitcoin Examples using Bcoin

 In this post, we are rewriting some of the examples from the book [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) by Andreas Antonopoulos using Javascript.
 Most of these programs require a bitcoin library to execute and for that we will use [bcoin](https://bcoin.io/).
 For string encodings, we will use [bstring](https://www.npmjs.com/package/bstring) and for cryptographic hash functions, we will use [bcrypto](https://www.npmjs.com/package/bcrypto).